MontiCore/EmbeddedMontiArc/gluon/README.md

 bash build.sh
 ```

-Finally, run the calculator as follows:
+Finally, run the Generator as follows:
 ```
-./build/src/cpp/DigitCalculator resources/images/1.png resources/images/2.png resources/images/3.png resources/images/4.png resources/images/5.png resources/images/6.png
+./build/src/cpp/DigitCalculator [arbitrary integer]
 ```

-You can try different images from the provided `/resources/images` directory or even create your own images for testing.
-Note that the application program DigitCalculator will automatically rescale the given input image to the size 32x32.
+The integer is used as a seed for the random generator, thus different numbers result in different
+created images.

 ## Troubleshooting Help